Kingxukai/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

    0.5 (encoded as 0_5; in this case two pixels are transferred per bus sample), 1, 1.5 (encoded as 1_5) and 2.

 -  The bus width.
-When the bus width is larger than the number of bits per pixel component, several components are packed in a single bus sample.
-The components are ordered as specified by the order code, with components on the left of the code transferred in the high order bits.
+When the woke bus width is larger than the woke number of bits per pixel component, several components are packed in a single bus sample.
+The components are ordered as specified by the woke order code, with components on the woke left of the woke code transferred in the woke high order bits.
 Common values are 8 and 16.

 For instance, a format where pixels are encoded as 8-bit YUV values